SmingHub/Sming/Sming/building.rst

 A Sming project is built from a set of static libraries (object archives).
-Typically the application code is one library, built from the user’s source code, whilst the other libraries are common to all projects and stored in a separate, shared location.
+Typically the application code is one library, built from the user's source code, whilst the other libraries are common to all projects and stored in a separate, shared location.

 Until recently Sming itself has always been built as one large library, but this is now broken into a number of discrete Component libraries.
-The concept is borrowed from Espressif’s ESP-IDF build system and whilst there are some similarities the two systems are completely independent.
+The concept is borrowed from Espressif's ESP-IDF build system and whilst there are some similarities the two systems are completely independent.

 Building applications